The Board Committees

 Budget and Finance Committee: AFI’s Budget and Finance Committee provides oversight of AFI’s financial strategy and management of financial resources, which include membership fees and donor funding.
 Members are: Central Bank of The Gambia, Bank of Papua New Guinea, Central Bank of Tunisia, Bank of Uganda, Central Bank of the Republic of Uzbekistan and Bill & Melinda Gates Foundation.

-Global Standards and Policy Committee: AFI’s Global Standards and Policy Committee provides guidance and advice for AFI’s engagement and peer learning initiative with international Standard-Setting Bodies, and oversees policy and programs initiatives proposed by AFI Working Groups and AFI Management Unit.
-Members are: Bank Negara Malaysia, Bangladesh Bank, Central Bank of Kenya, Reserve Bank of Malawi, Comisión Nacional Bancaria y de Valores (CNBV) Mexico, Banco Central del Paraguay, and Central Bank of the Russian Federation.
+Global Standards and Policy Committee: AFI’s Global Standards and Policy Committee provides guidance and advice on AFI’s engagement and peer learning initiative with international Standard-Setting Bodies, endorses Financial Inclusion Policy Models developed by AFI's Working Groups and oversees policy and programs initiatives in the AFI network.
+Members are: Royal Monetary Authority of Bhutan, Banco Central de Reserva de El Salvador, Central Bank of The Gambia, Palestine Monetary Authority, Bangko Sentral ng Pilipinas, Bank of Tanzania and Bank of Zambia.

 Advisory Group: AFI’s Advisory Group provides strategic advice to the AFI Board of Directors and Management Unit in order to promote sustainable value to AFI members with the ultimate goal of achieving AFI’s vision.
 Members are generally partners (non-AFI members) who provide external stakeholder perspective on financial inclusion and may include AFI’s funding partners, intellectual partners, and experts in financial inclusion global advocacy.